dharani211/Time-It/README.md

 Limit your social media usage with Time It

-This extension provides 3 different reminders so that you can focus on your work without wasting time on social media.
+This chrome extension provides 3 different reminders so that you can focus on your work without wasting time on social media.

 Yellow Reminder - 5 minutes left in usage time
 Orange Reminder - 2 minutes left in your time